Hari-Balu/Hari-Balu/README.md

 # Hi there..! 👋 I'm Hariharan.

-A **Software Test Engineer** turning into a **Data Scientist** passionate about building intelligent, scalable, and real-world AI solutions.
+A **Data Science Enthusiast** focused on designing scalable, intelligent AI solutions that solve real-world problems.

 With a strong foundation in **Software Testing** and **Automation**, I bring an analytical mindset and attention to detail into the world of **Machine Learning**, **NLP**, **Deep Learning**and **Generative AI**.